LorenzMenendez/LorenzMenendez.github.io/index.md

   	width: 200px;"
   	src="/assets/lorenz.jpeg">
 # Dear Reader,
 **Welcome to my personal website and blog!** I'm Lorenz, a sophomore at the University of Chicago studying Economics and Geography.
 I take pride in leveraging large spatial datasets to deliver meaningful geographic and economic insights for personal, academic and professional projects.
-I'm also experienced in Marketing and I have
+I'm also a novice marketer and a private pilot!

 <button onclick="window.location.href='/geo-gis'" class = "button">Learn More</button>